NCLEX-RN Exam Guide

-In this section, the registered nurse provides and directs nursing care of the client that incorporates knowledge of expected growth and development principles; prevention and/or early detection of health problems; and strategies to achieve optimal health.
+In this section, the registered nurse provides and directs nursing care to the client that incorporates knowledge of expected growth and development principles; prevention and/or early detection of health problems; and strategies to achieve optimal health.

 They must be able to:

-- Provide care and education for the newborn less than 1 month old through the infant or toddler client through 2 years
+- Provide care and education for the newborn less than 1-month-old through the infant or toddler client through 2 years

 - Provide prenatal care and education

-- Provide care to client in labor
+- Provide care to the client in labor

 - Provide post-partum care and education